d2l-ai/d2l-en/chapter_introduction/index.md

 We might want a model to monitor patients in the intensive care unit and to fire off alerts whenever their risk of dying in the next 24 hours exceeds some threshold.
-Here, we wouldn't throw away everything that we know about the patient history every hour, making predictions based only on the most recent measurements.
+Here, we would not throw away everything that we know about the patient history every hour, making predictions based only on the most recent measurements.